 Required co-requisite lab for BIO 202.
+Credits 0 Division UG School Division School of Humanities, Sciences and Te

 BIO 220: HUMAN ANATOMY & PHYS I

 This is the first part of a sequential two-semester course in the principles of human anatomy and physiology with an emphasis on cell and tissue organization and skeletal, muscular and nervous system structure and function.
 The course is designed to meet the needs of pre-nursing students, physical education majors and students preparing for careers in health sciences.
 The course includes both lecture and laboratory instruction.
 Prerequisite: BIO 120.
 Corequisite BIO 221